STOP: A dataset for Spoken Task Oriented Semantic Parsing: Conclusion

 \section{Conclusion}

 In this work, we: release STOP, the largest SLU dataset for end-to-end semantic parsing, provide initial baselines using both an end-to-end as well as a cascaded system, and show the importance of in-domain ASR training for cascaded systems.
 Additionally, we find ASR pre-training on top of audio pretraining can lead to improvements in E2E systems, closing the gap to cascaded systems.
 We believe there are a three particularly promising directions to explore so we may one day reach parity and eventually out-perform cascaded systems.
 First, is pseudolabeling or model distillation, where we can use a cascaded model to train a end-to-end model on large amounts of unlabeled audio.
 Second, is building more semantically meaningful representations.
-Our results emphasize the importance of learned representations.
 We hypothesize cascaded systems surpass E2E systems due to large text pre-training datasets.
 Third, is building a larger TTS dataset on-top of synthetic utterance-parse pairs.
-Our current results show impressive performance using only TTS data, and our current TTS data is built only on-top of the TOPv2 utterances.
-Since TTS requires very little resources to generate, it is feasible to build a much larger TTS dataset on-top of synthetically generated utterance and semantic parse pairs.
+Our current results show impressive performance using only TTS data, and our current TTS data is built only on-top of the TOPv2 utterances, but could be expanded further easily.
 Finally, while this work did not explore on-device models, we believe end-to-end NLU is especially promising in compute and memory limited environments.